-Members in good standing of the Lawrence Board of REALTORS® are eligible to receive assistance from the local REALTOR® Relief Fund (RRF).
-RRF assistance is limited to a maximum of $1,000 per applicant, and is available for a member’s personal loss or hardship.
-Applications may be submitted at any time during the year, and will be considered at the discretion of the Board of Trustees of the Lawrence Board of REALTORS Community Foundation.
+Members in good standing of the Lawrence Boards of REALTORS® are eligible to receive assistance from the local REALTOR® Relief Fund (RRF).
+RRF assistance is limited to a maximum of $1,000 per applicant and is available for a member’s personal loss or hardship.
+Applications may be submitted at any time during the year and will be considered at the discretion of the Board of Trustees of the Lawrence REALTORS® Community Foundation (LRCF).

 - Relief assistance is limited to a maximum of $1,000 per applicant (member in good standing) per household.

 - Assistance can be used for the applicant’s housing costs and unreimbursed losses directly related to the loss or hardship.

 - Assistance is need-based and other forms of assistance may be taken into consideration when awarding grants.